philip-brohan/IRData/README.md

  SciTools/Iris provides a data structure for GCM weather data, and tools for file IO.
 I want to go beyond that and have an API for loading the particular weather data I need into an iris Cube.
 That is, to say something like:

-'from the CERA20C reanalysis, load the 2m air temperature at 7am (utc) on 16th October 1987.`
+'from the CERA20C reanalysis, load the 2m air temperature at 7am (UTC) on 16th October 1987.`

 and the code would find and download the data, interpolating to the requested time as necessary.
 OWData provides such an API, for synoptic-timescale reanalysis data, from several reanalyses.
 The request above is: